 - Connected Parents Connected Kids: Universal Education & The Safety Card (for helping professionals that work with families and parents)

-The CHI ND Violence Prevention Program annually hosts a statewide training for program-identified Healthy Relationship Facilitators.
+The CHI ND Violence Prevention Program hosts/sponsors training for program-identified Healthy Relationship Facilitators.
 Facilitators participate in an intensive, experiential training that teaches the skills and knowledge necessary to share evidence-based healthy relationship curriculum with individuals in their respective communities.